History of China (1976–1989): Hua Guofeng and the return of Deng Xiaoping (1976–1978)

-Mao Zedong, Chairman of the Chinese Communist Party, died on September 9, 1976.
-The Communist Party, in the wake of his death, officially urged "[the carrying out of] Chairman Mao's revolutionary line and policies in foreign affairs resolutely."
+Mao Zedong, Chairman of the Chinese Communist Party (CCP), died on September 9, 1976.
+The CCP, in the wake of his death, officially urged "[the carrying out of] Chairman Mao's revolutionary line and policies in foreign affairs resolutely."
 At the time of his death, China was in a political and economic quagmire.
-The Great Proletarian Cultural Revolution and subsequent factional fighting had left the country much poorer, weaker, and isolated than it had been in 1965.
+The Cultural Revolution and subsequent factional fighting had left the country much poorer, weaker, and isolated than it had been in 1965.
 Scores of capable party officials, bureaucrats, intellectuals, and professionals were languishing in prison or laboring in factories, mines, and fields.
 Many schools had been closed, and an entire generation of young people were unable to obtain an education, coming of age as a "lost generation", finding it harder to be employed and integrate into social life.

 Chinese people mourned him, but not in the more emotional way they had mourned the late Premier Zhou Enlai.
 Meanwhile, Mao's designated successor Hua Guofeng had assumed the post of party chairman.
 Hua was unaware that the Gang of Four were plotting his downfall until Defense Minister Ye Jianying and several generals warned him about this, saying that he'd better do something before it was too late.
-Hua was a bit surprised, but he agreed, and on the 6th or 7th of October the Gang were arrested.
+Hua was a bit surprised, but he agreed, and on the 6th or 7 October the Gang were arrested.
 None of them put up any resistance, although one of Jiang Qing's housekeepers reportedly spat at her as she was being taken away.

-The demise and arrest of the Gang of Four prompted nationwide celebrations, including parades in the streets of Beijing and other major cities.
+The demise and arrest of the Gang of Four prompted nationwide celebrations, such as parades in the streets, not limited to Beijing and other major cities.
 The Gang of Four symbolized everything that went wrong during the ten years of chaos of the Cultural Revolution, and their demise, the general populace had expected, would mark the beginning of a new era.